 Online Baccarat Steals the Show

 The game made land-based casinos very wealthy until 1994, when Microgaming opened the very first online casino.
-Suddenly players could play Baccarat online using lower stakes, which made it much more accessible to the public.
+Suddenly players could play Baccarat using lower stakes, which made it much more accessible to the public.
 The market boomed, and today we have a slew of Baccarat games for computers, smartphones and tablets.
 Even the royals would agree that there is no better way to play.